-The University Auditor, established by Article IX of the Bylaws of Cornell University, serves as the Chief Audit Executive and leads the University Audit Office (UAO).
+The University Auditor, established by Article IX of the Bylaws of Cornell University (Bylaws), serves as the Chief Audit Executive and leads the University Audit Office (UAO).
 The UAO’s responsibilities are established and authorized by the Bylaws and the Audit, Risk, and Compliance Committee (ARCC) of the Board of Trustees as part of its oversight and governance role.

-The UAO governs itself by following The Institute of Internal Auditors’ (IIA) International Professional Practices Framework (IPPF), which comprises mandatory and recommended elements.
+The UAO follows The Institute of Internal Auditors’ (IIA) International Professional Practices Framework (IPPF).
 The mandatory IPPF guidance consists of the Core Principles for the Professional Practice of Internal Auditing; the International Standards for the Professional Practice of Internal Auditing (Standards), which includes the Definition of Internal Auditing; and the IIA Code of Ethics.
 This mandatory guidance constitutes principles of the fundamental requirements for the professional practice of internal auditing and for evaluating the effectiveness of the internal audit activity’s performance.

 In addition to this Charter, the UAO maintains a policy manual and related written procedures, audit management and documentation practices, audit knowledge bases, data analytics software and other tools, and a website to operationalize the IIA mandatory guidance.

-The UAO, with accountability for confidentiality and safeguarding records and information, is authorized unrestricted access as needed to any and all University records, administrative data, computer-based logs, emails, systems, assets, physical properties (owned, controlled, or occupied), and personnel pertinent to carrying out its responsibilities.
+The UAO, with accountability for confidentiality and safeguarding records and information, is authorized unrestricted access as needed to any and all University functions, records, administrative data, computer-based logs, emails, systems, assets, physical properties (owned, controlled, or occupied), and personnel pertinent to carrying out its responsibilities.
 All University employees are expected to cooperate with the UAO in fulfilling its roles and responsibilities, as set forth herein.
 The UAO will also have direct access to the ARCC.
 The UAO is authorized to allocate resources, set frequencies, select subjects, determine scopes of work, apply techniques required to accomplish audit objectives, and issue reports.

 The University Auditor serves at the pleasure of the University President, reports directly to the ARCC Chair and administratively (i.e. day-to-day operations) to the Executive Vice President and Chief Financial Officer (EVP-CFO).

-As part of its internal audit oversight responsibilities, the Audit Committee will:
+As part of its internal audit oversight responsibilities, the ARCC will:

 - Approve the risk-based annual internal audit plan.